 Our testing and treatment for ADHD include the following:

 C3 Logix – This is an objective test developed by Cleveland Clinic to determine “baseline” function of cognitive skills, motor skills, balance and other deficiencies ADHD patients may have.
 At the end of care a final test will be performed to document your improvement.

 Eye Movement Therapy – Many patients with ADHD have a very difficult time with normal eye movements.
-This can lead to difficulty reading and increasing the level of frustration in school or at home.
-Specific testing can be performed to document what eye motions are not normal and appropriate exercises can be prescribed accordingly.
+This can lead to difficulty reading and can increase the level of frustration in school or at home.
+Specific testing may be performed to document what eye motions are abnormal and appropriate exercises will then be prescribed accordingly.